 Data Tools

 Pure JSON/structure manipulation tools for operating on any value โ€” maps, arrays, or scalars.
 Zero credits, no external calls, no LLM.
+Plus data.map for fan-out orchestration over MCP tools.
 All tools accept either inline payload or a cache_ref from _meta.datagrout.cache_ref of any previous tool response.
 All Data tools are available at data-grout@1/data.*@1.

 data.get@1